Jonathan India Player Props: Reds vs. Phillies

 Jonathan India At The Plate

-- India has two doubles, a home run and three walks while batting .318.
+- India is hitting .280 with two doubles, a home run and four walks.

-- He ranks 60th in batting average, 37th in on base percentage, and 54th in slugging among qualified hitters in MLB.
+- Among the qualifying batters in MLB, his batting average ranks 80th, his on-base percentage ranks 44th, and he is 77th in the league in slugging.

-- In 66.7% of his six games this season, India has picked up at least one hit.
-He's also had three multi-hit games.
+- India has gotten a hit in four of seven games this season (57.1%), with multiple hits on three occasions (42.9%).

 - India has picked up an RBI twice this year, but just one in each of those games.

-- He has scored in five of six games (83.3%), including multiple runs twice.
+- In five games this year (71.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.